 Women’s MMA like most women’s sports especially professional sports does not pay nearly as well as the men’s leagues.
+Though I guess Rhonda Rousey changed that to a degree.
 Combined with the fact getting punched in the face repeatedly is generally not enjoyed by the vast majority of the human race it is a strange career choice for an attractive South Korean woman.
 I swear Koreans practice looking cute in the mirror as they have certain poses and faces they always make.

 Finding a training montage of Ms Ham will take some work, but during the researching of the Korean portion of this post I learned that Kim Ok-bin (김옥빈) studied martial arts as a youth.
 She has been in a movie directed by Park Chan-wook which I have seen.
 Park Chan-wook isn’t known for making martial arts movies though, what he is famous for is ‘the vengeance trilogy’ the best of which out revenges Kill Bill and stars Lee Young Ae (이영애).
 I can’t type much in Korean but I can cut and paste.